-The [superintendent/principal or designee] will be responsible for activating the [district/school] emergency operations plan and the initial response:
+The school principle or their designee will be responsible for activating the school's emergency operations plan and the initial response:

 - Evacuation - Requires all staff and students to leave the building.
 Evacuation can be highly effective if it can be completed before the arrival of the hazard. - Reverse Evacuation - Requires all staff and student to go to safe places in the building from outside the building. - Lock down - All exterior doors and classroom doors are locked and students and staff stay in their classrooms. - Shelter-in-place - Students and staff are held in the building, windows and doors are sealed, and all ventilation systems are shut off.
 Limited movement is allowed.
 Shelter-in-place is most effective during emergencies involving hazardous materials, which produce toxic vapors outside of the facility.
-Taking shelter inside a sealed building is highly effective in keeping students and staff safe. - Drop, cover and hold - Students and staff drop low, take cover under furniture, cover eyes and protect internal organs.
+Taking shelter inside a sealed building is highly effective in keeping students and staff safe.